wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/3-create-workflow.md

 | Title | Select dynamic content **Message body content** |
 | Start Date Time | Select dynamic content **Message created DateTime** |

-When you have completed the task, select **Save** at the bottom of the editing window or in the toolbar to complete the flow.
+When you've completed the task, select **Save** at the bottom of the editing window or in the toolbar to complete the flow.

 You can now review the flow and see how it works.
 The flow is triggered when a new message is posted in a specific Teams channel.
 Next, you should check for the word "task" in the message subject.
 If yes, the system creates a new Planner task.
 If no, the system won't take action.